Loading

 Frisk search

-If you need a frisk search (a physical pat-down), you:
+If you need a frisk search:

-• can request a private room.
+• you can request a private room.

 Explosive trace detection